-Top of funnel content is all about brand awareness and building trust, such as content celebrating your staff and the ways you support your community.
+Top of funnel insurance content marketing is all about brand awareness and building trust, such as content celebrating your staff and the ways you support your community.
 This is the perfect fuel for your social media feed, and should always include a way to drive people back to your website, even if it’s just a link attached to your company’s profile picture.

-Just because content like this is perfect for people at the top of your funnel doesn’t mean people further in the journey don’t want to hear it though.
-Even your current customers will appreciate hearing about the people in your agency and how they support their communities when they read about it in an email newsletter.
+Just because content like this is perfect for people at the top of your funnel doesn’t mean people further in the journey don’t want to hear about it though.
+Even your current customers will appreciate hearing about the people in your agency and how they support their communities when they read about them in an email newsletter.

 Middle of Funnel

 This kind of content is ripe for using a portion of your marketing budget on some paid advertising to reach a broader audience of insurance consumers.
-Content like this should also be used in email campaigns leading up to a more direct ask to learn more, targeting contacts that have shared their emails with you previously.
+Content like this should also be used in email campaigns leading up to a more direct ask to learn more, targeting contacts that have shared their email addresses with you previously.

 Bottom of Funnel

 This is content to convert a target audience with a high likelihood of needing an insurance policy.
 It should be more robust than an article or quick video, offering guidance to people such as new homeowners or business owners.